actris/data-management-plan/DMP/ACTRIS-DMP.md

 ACTRIS aiming at following the INSPIRE directive for metadata formatting.
 Present standard(s) for metadata is at the DVAS unit level.
 A decision is needed if data centre units should provide metadata according to specific standards, as well as providing metadata from the ACTRIS DC to the ENVRI cluster, EOSC etc.

-Tables below show the status by July 2019.

 | Data centre unit                  | metadata service               | end-point                                                                               |                        standard |
 |--------------------------|--------------------------------|-----------------------------------------------------------------------------------------|---------------------------------|